Forest-and-Trees/Weeknotes/content/post/weeknotes-11-11-2024.md

 I suspect I'll write off our current bids in progress and we'll assume nothing is happening.
 Standard.
 We're busy right now, but as ever I'm thinking 2-3 months ahead when we'll have more capacity.
 So if you're out there and have a strange project that doesn't fit a standard subcontractor and need a flexible, creative and technically multiskilled data/tech/design partner then [ping me](https://thedata.place).

+QOTD:
-QOTD:"Me at 15: The Dead Kennedys are right about everything.
+- "Me at 15: The Dead Kennedys are right about everything.
-Me at 20: Actually these issues are way more complex.
+- Me at 20: Actually these issues are way more complex.
-Me at 28: But really it comes down to larger, systemic issues.
+- Me at 28: But really it comes down to larger, systemic issues.
-Me at 35: The Dead Kennedys were right about everything." - @LeavittAlone on Twitter, 2019
+- Me at 35: The Dead Kennedys were right about everything."

+@LeavittAlone on Twitter, 2019